 These titles are important for a number of reasons, and they can affect every part of the construction manager’s duties.
 If the construction manager plays the role of site manager for a particular job, then the CM will be just a site manager, with all that entails.

 What Are the Salary Expectations for Construction Managers?

-Construction manager salary, on average, is around $77k.
+Construction manager salary, on average, is around $77k according to the Bureau of Labor Statistics (BLS).
 The range of salaries stretches from around $50k to $120k.
 The BLS puts the average pay rate at $93k across the country.
 Despite these variations on construction manager salary, they all point to the position being a lucrative one that only earns graduates more over time and with increased experience.